aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 <br>

 - Implicit vs explicit architectural characteristics
-    - Implicit ones rarely appear in requirements yet they're necessary for the project to succeed
+    - Implicit ones rarely appear in requirements yet they're necessary for the project to succeed (think availability, reliability, and security)
         - Architects must use knowledge of problem domain to uncover these - for example, a stock trading platform requires low latency for fast trades
     - Explicit characteristics appear in requirements documents or some other specific instructions